Care Team Members

 End of Life Care

 Deer Lodge Centre is committed to providing compassionate and supportive care to patients and residents and their families during the time surrounding death.
-Please see some resources below related to End of Life Care:
+You can find helpful resources in the End of Life Care section of our website.